Category: C

 🏫 Education

-Education in Cornish is managed by the Cornish School District.
-The town has one elementary school, the Cornish Elementary School, which serves students from kindergarten through eighth grade.
-High school students typically attend schools in neighboring towns, such as the Windsor High School in Windsor, Vermont.
+Education in Corinth is managed by the Orange East Supervisory Union.
+The town has one public school, the Waits River Valley School, which serves students from kindergarten through eighth grade.
+For high school, students typically attend schools in neighboring towns.
+There are also several colleges and universities within driving distance, providing opportunities for higher education.

 🚧 Transportation